xaviserrag/react_reflux_boilerplate/README.md

 ## Let's talk about how our application works:

 On each button click you will fire a onClick event that calls a action, that action send a signal to our store and calls the incrementScore function.
 Our incrementScore function will find our player on the LeaderBoard array using our ID  increment the score by one and sort the leaderBoard list.
-After that we will trigger our changes to all subscribed components.
+After that we will trigger our changes to all subscribed components(GameItems).

 ## The problem:
 If we only have one array for hold all players information on each array reorder we will render all of our components and the two components(clickableArea and leaderBoard) will be reordered.